 Our hunts take place in Alberta and British Columbia, there is a huge abundance of wolves in both provinces, but harvesting them is another story.
 Patience is the key to harvesting a wolf.
 Call us for your next wolf hunting adventure.

-Alberta Wolf Hunts Gallery
+Wolf Hunts in Canada Gallery